-A CASE STUDY FOR THE APPLICATION OF OXYGEN BIOCHEM (OBCTM) TO TREAT GROUNDWATER CONTAMINATED WITH GASOLINE
+A CASE STUDY FOR THE APPLICATION OF OXYGEN BIOCHEM (OBC®) TO TREAT GROUNDWATER CONTAMINATED WITH GASOLINE

-Product Overview: Redox Tech's product Oxygen BioChem (OBCTM) is a formulated mixture of sodium persulfate and calcium peroxide that can be employed for ISCO applications.
-The mixture in OBC[TM] supports a two-fold mechanism for treating volatile and semi-volatile organic compounds.
-OBC[TM] delivers one of the strongest chemical oxidants for short term ISCO, and also provides electron acceptors (oxygen and sulfate) for longer-term biological oxidation.
-OBC[TM] has the advantages over more traditional oxygen compounds used for bioremediation in that it works on a broader range of contaminants.
+Product Overview: Redox Tech's product Oxygen BioChem (OBC) is a formulated mixture of sodium persulfate and calcium peroxide that can be employed for ISCO applications.
+The mixture in OBC supports a two-fold mechanism for treating volatile and semi-volatile organic compounds.
+OBC delivers one of the strongest chemical oxidants for short term ISCO, and also provides electron acceptors (oxygen and sulfate) for longer-term biological oxidation.
+OBC has the advantages over more traditional oxygen compounds used for bioremediation in that it works on a broader range of contaminants.
 Persulfate has emerged recently as an important oxidant for in situ remediation and is the strongest oxidant within the peroxygen family.
-The activated persulfate provided by OBC[TM] can remain available in the subsurface for months providing an unrivalled combination of power and stability.
-The calcium peroxide in OBC[TM] provides several benefits including: the provision of alkalinity for persulfate activation, the addition of a slow release source of hydrogen peroxide (which provides an extended oxygen source) and calcium hydroxide (which increases the dissolved ion concentration thus reducing the likelihood of leaching metals from soil or elevated sulfate concentrations).
+The activated persulfate provided by OBC can remain available in the subsurface for months provides several benefits including: the provision of alkalinity for persulfate activation, the addition of a slow release source of hydrogen peroxide (which provides an extended oxygen source) and calcium hydroxide (which increases the dissolved ion concentration thus reducing the likelihood of leaching metals from soil or elevated sulfate concentrations).

-Project Summary: In March 2011, OBCTM was injected into the saturated zone at a site in Manchester, New Hampshire, where elevated concentrations of gasoline constituents have been reported in groundwater.
-Chemical oxidation, aerobic biological remediation and oxidation by sulfate reduction using OBCTM was selected as the remedial strategy due to its proven ability to treat gasoline contamination at other sites in New Hampshire.
-OBCTM is safer to handle than hydrogen peroxide at higher concentrations, is effective over a wide range of total iron concentrations, and does not generate large amounts of heat.
+Project Summary: In March 2011, OBC was injected into the saturated zone at a site in Manchester, New Hampshire, where elevated concentrations of gasoline constituents have been reported in groundwater.
+Chemical oxidation, aerobic biological remediation and oxidation by sulfate reduction using OBC was selected as the remedial strategy due to its proven ability to treat gasoline contamination at other sites in New Hampshire.
+OBC is safer to handle than hydrogen peroxide at higher concentrations, is effective over a wide range of total iron concentrations, and does not generate large amounts of heat.
 It is also less affected by background groundwater chemistry than Fenton's chemistry.

-After two of the three scheduled OBCTM injections were completed only one well sampled after the Phase II injection event was above the cleanup standard.
-Several monitoring wells which were in the target treatment area during the Phase II event were destroyed during the site construction and could not be sampled after the injection conditions can be assessed prior to proceeding with the Phase III scope of work.
+After two of the three scheduled OBC injections were completed only one well sampled after the Phase II injection event was above the cleanup standard.
+Several monitoring wells which were in the target treatment area during the Phase II event were destroyed during the site construction and could not be sampled after the injection event.
+These wells are currently being replaced so that the post injection conditions can be assessed prior to proceeding with the Phase III scope of work.